 Teacher Management System

 New Century works with incarcerated and adjudicated populations at juvenile justice sites and state prisons in six states.
-New Century’s highly individualized instruction and continuum of curricula from Kindergarten through High School grade level equivalents results in substantial learning gains, even among these most challenging of students.
+New Century’s highly individualized and adaptive instruction, and its continuum of curricula from Kindergarten through High School grade level equivalents results in substantial learning gains, even among these most challenging of students.
 In randomized/controlled studies, juvenile justice students who used New Century had more than twice the graduation rates of those who did not.
 Recognizing the special security needs of incarcerated settings, the Intelligent Tutoring System can be delivered on a local area network without the use of the Internet.

 Success for Teachers and Administrators